tactics-osrs/Cleanup-Menu.bat/README.md

 ## Features

 - **Delete temporary files**: Selecting option 1 will delete all temporary files located in the system's temp folder.
-Warning: This action irreversibly deletes all temporary files.
-Make sure you don't have any important unsaved files stored in the temp folder.
+  * Warning: This action irreversibly deletes all temporary files.
+Make sure you don't have any important unsaved files stored in the temp folder.(Very Uncommon)
 - **Open recycle bin**: Option 2 opens the recycle bin in Windows Explorer, allowing you to view and restore deleted files if needed.
-- **Remove unnecessary files**: Option 3 will remove unnecessary files from the system's temp folder.
-Warning: This action permanently deletes files from the temp folder.
-Make sure you don't require any of the files being removed.
 - **Disk clean up**: Selecting option 4 runs the built-in disk cleanup utility on your computer.
 This utility helps free up disk space by removing unnecessary files and folders.
-Warning: Running disk cleanup may delete files that can't be recovered.
+  * Warning: Running disk cleanup may delete files that can't be recovered.
 Make sure you review the list of files being deleted before proceeding.

 ## Getting Started